-Young Women Lawyers Will Benefit from Career Advice in the Best Friends at the Bar books
+Young Lawyers Will Benefit from Career Advice in books by Susan Smith Blakely

 Lisa is a recent law school graduate starting off in a practice and she’s facing difficult decisions about work-life balance and her future.

-Planning a career is hard, and many women professionals struggle to overcome the burden of work-life balance—especially in a demanding field like the law.
+Planning a career is hard, and many young professionals struggle to overcome the burden of work-life balance—especially in a demanding field like the law.
 Thanks to the books, Lisa is learning how to chart her own course, make better and more appropriate choices, define her own success, and manage her expectations.
 What a relief for Lisa to know that there doesn’t have to be a right answer for everyone, just a right answer for her.